STAINTINGS:

-STAINTINGS: Uniquely characteristic wood cuts with natural grain patterns enhanced by dyeing and other painting techniques to create landscape imagery.
+Staintings are landscape art where natural wood grain patterns suggest the landscape contours.
+The wood surface is enhanced by dyeing and other painting techniques to create the landscape imagery.
 Each piece is finished with an original hardwood frame.

 STAINTING 70 *SOLD*